Meet William Stauffer, LSW, PMAC, PECS

 Patricia G. Baranowski, MA, CADC, has been working in the field of addictions since 1989.
 Her prior experience includes Education and Prevention, Individual and Group Therapy, Case management, and Admissions and Aftercare Coordination, in both residential and outpatient treatment.
 Patti received her Bachelor of Science Degree, Summa Cum Laude, from Albright College, and went on to graduate with high honors from Liberty University with a Masters Degree in Human Services, with a Health and Wellness cognate.

-Patti has worked in different capacities for the PRO-A for the past five years and has now accepted the position of Workforce Support Project Manager.
+Patti has worked in different capacities for PRO-A. For the past five years she was Project Manager to the Workforce Support Project and now she is the Program Director of our WORKS Project.
 She has been instrumental in developing and implementing specialized employment programs for individuals with Substance Use Disorder and Co-Occurring Disorders to support the Workforce Support Project.
 She continues to work to expanding statewide workforce trainings and technical assistance, assisting with advocacy and public awareness throughout the Commonwealth.

 Ms. Baranowski is proud to have served in the US Army Reserves as a Medic and Administrative Assistant, where she received many honors during her service.
 She has extensive professional and personal knowledge of addiction and its impact on the family and has a passion for advocating for those affected by the disease.
 Having worked in many capacities in the field of substance use disorder treatment, Patti joins us with years of experience from many perspectives.
 Currently, she continues her counseling passion on a part time basis.